 The LOCALISATION of CEREBRAL DISEASE.
 With numerous Illustrations.
 8vo.
 7s.
-6d.

-The CROONIAN LECTURES on CEREBRAL LOCALISATION.
+6d CROONIAN LECTURES on CEREBRAL LOCALISATION.
 Delivered before the Royal College of Physicians, June 1890.
 With Illustrations.
 8vo.
 7s.
 6d.
 A COURSE of PRACTICAL HISTOLOGY.
 By EDWARD ALBERT SCHAFER, Assistant-Professor of Physiology, University College.
 With numerous Illustrations.
 Crown 8vo.
 10s.
 6d.
 'We are very much pleased with Mr. Schäfer's book.
 It is clearly written, well and originally illustrated, and possesses the merit of being both concise and complete.
-In conclusion we may say that any student who has gone fairly over the ground covered by this treatise will find that he has not only gained a mastery over the modern methods of microscopical investigation, but a sound knowledge of the several structures of which the body is composed.'-LANCET. - ATLAS of HISTOLOGY.
-By E. KLEIN, M.D., F.R.S., Lecturer on Histology at St. Bartholomew's Hospital Medical School, and Noble Smith, F.R.C.S.
-Edin., L.R.C.P.
-Lond., &c.; Surgeon to the All Saints' Children's Hospital, and Orthopædic Surgeon to the British Home for Incurables.
-A complete Representation of the Microscopic Structure of Simple and Compound Tissues of Man and the higher Animals, in carefully executed coloured engravings, with Explanatory Text of the Figures, and a Concise Account of the hitherto ascertained facts in Histology.
-Royal 4to. with 48 Coloured Plates, bound in half-leather. price £4.
-4s.; or in 13 parts, price 6s. each. - MANUAL OF PATHOLOGICAL HISTOLOGY.
+In conclusion we may say that any student who has gone fairly over the ground covered by this treatise will find that he has not only gained a mastery over the modern methods of microscopical investigation, but a sound knowledge of the several structures of which the body is composed.'-LANCET.
+ATLAS of HISTOLOGY.
+By E. KLEIN, M.D., F.R.S., Lecturer on Histology at St. Bartholomew's Hospital Medical School; and Noble Smith, F.R.C.S.
+Edin., L.R.C.P.Lond., &c., Surgeon to the All Saints' Children's Hospital and Orthopædic Surgeon to the British Home for Incurables.
+A complete Representation of the Microscopic Structure of Simple and Compound Tissues of Man and the bigher Animals, in carefully executed coloured engravings, with Explanatory Text of the Figures, and a Concise Account of the hitherto ascertained facts in Histology.
+Royal 4to, with 48 Coloured Plates, bound in half-leather, price £4.
+4s.; or in 13 parts, price 6s. each.
+MANUAL of PATHOLOGICAL HISTOLOGY.
 By CORNIL and RANVIER.
 Translated by authority from the New and Re-written French Edition, with the original Illustrations.
 Vol. I. Histology of the Tissues.
 Demy 8vo.
 21s.
 Vol. II.
 Special Pathological Histology.
 Lesions of the Organs.
 Part I. Demy 8vo.
 12s.
 Part II.
 Demy 8vo.
 16s.
-'An admirable exposition of all that is known respecting the morbid histology of the tissues and organs of the human body. ...
-We should be glad to see it in the hands of all medical students, and of all those who wish to keep themselves informed of the present state of pathology.'-LONDON MEDI-CAL RECORD.
-'We may safely recommend the work as the foremost text-book of its class, and we are certain that it will now be widely studied by many to whom the original was a closed book.'- LANCET.
+'An admirable exposition of all that is known respecting the morbid histology of the tissues and organs of the human body. . . .
+We should be giad to see it in the hands of all medical students, and of all those who wish to keep themselves informed of the present state of pathology.
+LONDON MEDICAL RECORD.

+'We may safely recommend the work as the foremost text-book of its class, and we are certain that it will now be widely studied by many to whom the original was a closed book.'-LANCET.
 ELEMENTS of HUMAN PHYSIOLOGY.
-By Dr. L. HERMANN, Professor of Physiology in the University of Zürich.
-Second Edition, entirely recast from the Sixth German Edition, with very copious Additions and many additional Woodcuts, by ARTHUR GAMGEE, M.D., F.R.S., Brackenbury Professor of Physiology in Owens College, Manchester, and Examiner in Physiology in the University of Edinburgh.
+By Dr. L. HERMANN, Pro-lessor of Physiology in the University of Zürich.
+Second Edition.
+Entirely recast from the Sixth German Edition, with very copious Additions and many additional Woodcuts, by ARTHUR GAMGEE, M.D., F.R.S., Brackenbury Professor of Physiology in Owens College, Manchester, and Examiner in Physiology in the University of Edinburgh.
 Demy 8vo.
 16s.
-RJ216 892C Date Due and and the second Carl Charles 111.99 Street and 17.
-201 Demco 293-5 Accession no. 5170 Author Cheadle, W.B.
-On the principles and exact conditions Call no. 1892.
-19th cent.
-716 D - 12 7 C
+W. M. THACKERAY'S WORKS.